Athaodam/plantplanetplatecambodia/README.md

 # Plants of Cambodia

 The Kingdom of Cambodia is considered a "biodiversity hotspot" in mainland Southeast Asia.[^2] Plants are very important in many parts of Cambodian day life and culture.
 They are eaten as food, made into medicines, used as decoration, and are incorporated into specific rituals for many rites of passage and community events.
-We began Plant Planet Plate as a way to share, safeguard, and celebrate the bio(cultural)diversity of Cambodia with Cambodian nationals, members of the diaspora, and interested plant enthusiasts all over the world!
-This work is an open-access, academically rigorous, resource that we hope you share within others.
+We began Plant Planet Plate as a way to share, safeguard, and celebrate the bio(cultural)diversity of Cambodia with plant enthusiasts all over the world.

 <param ve-entity eid= "Q424"> <!--Cambodia-->
 <param ve-entity eid= "Q11708"><!--Southeast Asia-->